cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 />
 (Philly.rb 2016)

-I felt like it went really well and was also lucky enough to get some great feedback and speaker coaching from Kevin Murphy who was one of the organizers this year.
+I felt like it went really well and was also lucky enough to get some great feedback and speaker coaching from Kevin Murphy who was on the program committee this year.
 After going over some of the things he'd tweak or change, we started riffing on a couple of 'Big Swing' ideas.
 That really set me off on the path to think about how I could do some fun things to make this talk very 'me'.

 ### Boulder Ruby

-**March 13 -** That whole week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
+**March 13 -** That whole week I'd been tracking a potentially record-breaking blizzard that was due to hit us in Colorado right around the time I was supposed to speak at the Boulder Ruby meetup in person.
 My small mountain town is a little over an hour from Boulder under normal conditions and the last stretch requires me heading through a mountain road that's pretty well known for people getting stranded on.